luand-ace/Jupyter-notebook-labs/README.md

 # Jupyter-notebook-labs
-This are my Project Jupyter notebooks
+This are my Project Jupyter notebooks and practices